 I have always wondered about the “meaning” of life.
 I studied much history, languages and science my first thirty years or so.
-I realized the limits of those subjects, and the past ten years especially I have been studying comparative mythology, non-dualistic philosophies and metaphysics.
+I realized the limits of those subjects, and the past ten years especially I have been studying comparative mythology and eastern philosophies.

 In the middle and late 1990s I absorbed a lot of Joseph Campbell, a scholar of comparative mythology.
 Then I studied Native American cultures for a few years at Santa Rosa Junior College and at Sonoma State University.
 From 2003 to 2010 or so I listened to many audio files of the late author, philosopher and “spiritual entertainer” Alan Watts.
 I have about fifty hours of him speaking on various subjects, and I've listened to most of these files dozens of times.
 However, I don't necessarily agree with everything anyone says.